yonkahlon/Zenject/README.md

 A Zenject driven application is executed by the following steps:

-* Composition Root is started (via Unity Awake() method)
+1. Unity Awake() phase begins
+1. CompositionRoot.Awake() method is called.
+NOTE: This should always be the first thing executed in your scene.
+By default this should work this way out of the box, because the executionOrder property is set to -9999 (which you can find by opening SceneCompositionRoot.cs.meta).
+You can also verify that this is the case by selecting Edit -> Project Settings -> Script Execution Order and making sure that SceneCompositionRoot is at the top.
-* Composition Root creates a new DiContainer object to be used to contain all instances used in the scene
+1. Composition Root creates a new DiContainer object to be used to contain all instances used in the scene
-* Composition Root iterates through all the Installers that have been added to it via the Unity Inspector, and updates them to point to the new DiContainer.
+1. Composition Root iterates through all the Installers that have been added to it via the Unity Inspector, and updates them to point to the new DiContainer.
 It then calls InstallBindings() on each installer.
-* Each Installer then registers different sets of dependencies directly on to the given DiContainer by calling one of the Bind<> methods.
+1. Each Installer then registers different sets of dependencies directly on to the given DiContainer by calling one of the Bind<> methods.
 Note that the order that this binding occurs should not generally matter.
 Each installer may also include other installers by calling Container.Install<>.
 Each installer can also add bindings to configure other installers, however note that in this case order might actually matter, since you will have to make sure that code configuring other installers is executed before the installers that you are configuring!
 You can control the order by simply re-ordering the Installers property of the CompositionRoot
-* The Composition Root then traverses all game object descendants (or the entire scene if 'Inject on Full Scene' property is checked in the inspector) and injects all MonoBehaviours with their dependencies.
+1. The Composition Root then traverses all game object descendants (or the entire scene if 'Inject on Full Scene' property is checked in the inspector) and injects all MonoBehaviours with their dependencies.
 Since MonoBehaviours are instantiated by Unity we cannot use constructor injection in this case and therefore [PostInject] injection, field injection or property injection must be used instead.
-* After filling in the scene dependencies the Composition Root then executes a single resolve for 'IDependencyRoot'.
+1. After filling in the scene dependencies the Composition Root then executes a single resolve for 'IDependencyRoot'.
 For unity apps this is UnityDependencyRoot (which implements the IDependencyRoot interface).
 The UnityDependencyRoot class has dependencies on TickableManager, InitializableManager, and DisposableManager classes, and therefore Zenject constructs instances of those as well before creating the UnityDependencyRoot.
 Those classes contains dependencies for lists of ITickable, IInitializable, and IDisposables.
 So once again Zenject resolves all instances bound to any of these interfaces before constructing the manager classes.
 This is important to know because it is why when you bind something to ITickable/IInitializable/IDisposable, it is always created at startup.
-* If any required dependencies cannot be resolved, a ZenjectResolveException is thrown
+1. If any required dependencies cannot be resolved, a ZenjectResolveException is thrown
+1. All other MonoBehaviour's in your scene has their Awake() method called
+1. Unity Start() phase begins
-* Initialize() is called on all IInitializable objects in the order specified in the installers
+1. CompositionRoot.Start() method is called.
+This will trigger the Initialize() method on all IInitializable objects in the order specified in the installers.
+The execution order mentioned above should guarantee that IInitializable.Initialize() occurs before any Start() method in your scene
-* Unity Start() is called on all built-in MonoBehaviours
+1. All other MonoBehaviour's in your scene has their Start() method called
+1. Unity Update() phase begins
-* Unity Update() is called, which results in Tick() being called for all ITickable objects (in the order specified in the installers)
+1. UnityDependencyRoot.Update() is called, which results in Tick() being called for all ITickable objects (in the order specified in the installers)
+1. All other MonoBehaviour's in your scene has their Update() method called
+1. Steps 13 - 15 is repeated for LateUpdate
+1. At the same time, Steps 13 - 15 is repeated for FixedUpdate according to the physics timestep
-* App is exited
+1. App is exited
-* Dispose() is called on all objects mapped to IDisposable (see <a href="#implementing-idisposable">here</a> for details)
+1. Dispose() is called on all objects mapped to IDisposable (see <a href="#implementing-idisposable">here</a> for details)

-## <a id="di-rules--guidelines--recommendations"></a>DI Rules / Guidelines / Recommendations
+## <a id="di-rules--guidelines--recommendations"></a>DI Guidelines / Recommendations / Gotchas / Tips and Tricks

-* The container should *only* be referenced in the composition root "layer".
-Note that factories are part of this layer and the container can be referenced there (which is necessary to create objects at runtime).
+* **The container should *only* be referenced in the composition root "layer"**.
+    * Note that factories are part of this layer and the container can be referenced there (which is necessary to create objects at runtime).
 For example, see ShipStateFactory in the sample project.
-See <a href="#dynamic-object-graph-validation">here</a> for more details on this.
+See <a href="#creating-objects-dynamically">here</a> for more details on this.
-* Prefer constructor injection or [PostInject] injection to field or property injection.
-    * Constructor/[PostInject] injection forces the dependency to only be resolved once, at class creation, which is usually what you want.
-In many cases you don't want to expose a public property with your internal dependencies (although you can also [Inject] on private fields/properties)
-    * Constructor injection guarantees no circular dependencies between classes, which is generally a bad thing to do.
-You can do this however using [PostInject] or field injection if necessary.
-    * Constructor/[PostInject] injection is more portable for cases where you decide to re-use the code without a DI framework such as Zenject.
-You can do the same with public properties but it's more error prone (it's easier to forget to initialize one field and leave the object in an invalid state)
-    * Finally, Constructor/[PostInject] injection makes it clear what all the dependencies of a class are when another programmer is reading the code.
-They can simply look at the parameter list of the method.

-## <a id="gotchas"></a>Gotchas / Miscellaneous Tips and Tricks

 * **Do not use GameObject.Instantiate if you want your objects to have their dependencies injected**
     * If you want to create a prefab yourself, you can use either IInstantiator interface (which is automatically included in every container) or the DiContainer directly, which will automatically fill in any fields that are marked with the [Inject] attribute.
 The IInstantiator interface contains various methods to create from prefabs or create from empty game objects, etc.